alirezaone/eks-ebs-containers/docs/README.rst

 Verify Kubernetes Access
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To confirm your access to scheduled podes, run:
+To confirm your access to the scheduled pods, run:

 .. code-block:: bash